NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 ---
-title: Bias detection tool
+title: Unsupervised bias detection tool
 subtitle: >
-  Algorithm Audit's bias detection tool uses statistical analysis to identify groups that may be subject to unfair treatment by AI systems.
-The tool informs the qualitative doctrine of law and ethics which disparities need to be scrutinised manually by human experts.
-Algorithm Audit combines quantitative and qualitative methods to make normative decisions about fair AI, also known as our <a href="https://github.com/NGO-Algorithm-Audit/Bias_scan" target="_blank">joint fairness assessment method (JFAM)</a>.
+  Privacy-preserving tool using statistical analysis to identify groups that may be subject to unfair treatment by algorithms or AI.
+The tool informs the qualitative doctrine of law and ethics which disparities need to be scrutinised manually by domain experts.
 image: /images/svg-illustrations/illustration_cases.svg
 reports_preview:
   title: Example output bias detection tool